 Some news notes:

-We have substantially revised our RT-130 refresher course for in 2016, expanding the entrapment avoidance and safety sections.
-We are updating our program for 2016 with a new incident.
-Be prepared for a 7 hour day!
+We substantially revised our RT-130 refresher course in 2015, expanding the entrapment avoidance and safety sections with a simulation exercise.
+We are updating our program for 2017 with a new incident.
+Be prepared for a 5-6 hour day

-Our FFT2 Training with an additional day for hose lays and engine operations is going well.
-Our Engine Bosses were pleased with the additional skill sets that new FFT2 folks had on assignment in 2014 and 2015.
+In 2014, We added an additional day for hose lays and engine operations to our FFT@ course.
+In 2016 we added an additional moduel for Hand Crew personnel.
+This went well from contractor feed back.
+Our Engine Bosses were pleased with the additional skill sets that new FFT2 folks had on assignment in 2016.
 Thank you Grant Creek Inn for allowing us to make Initial Attack Lays in the hall again in 2016!

 We are changed out the hose load in our type 3 engines to be better equipped for initial attack, direct attack and point protection.
 Hose bed includes 1 each 1 1/2″ x 200′ triple fold lay with 3/8″ tips and A 4-pack combination 1,000′ progressive lay.
 This worked very well in the 2014 fire season – Washington, Oregon, and California.
 We also used up a case of wax to shine like bling alongside the California agency trucks.
 It pays to look good.

-This year we are adding Apple I-Pad Minnie II to each truck to improve data communications, GPS, and photos.
+last year we are adding Apple I-Pad Minnie II to a few engines to improve data communications, GPS, time reporting and photos.
+This will be extended to all fire engines and the type II crew in 2017.
 We think the future is here now.

-Rumor has it we will be required to have new chainsaw chaps.
+In 2016 we were required to have new chainsaw chaps.
 Make sure chaps you buy are UL , FS specification and NFPA 1977 approved.
-There must be a lable sewn on the chap stating this od they do not meet specifications. cost may run from $175 to 200.00 per pair.
+There must be a lable sewn on the chap stating this or they do not meet specifications. cost may run from $175 to 200.00 per pair.